charlesalec/Computer-Vision-Project/blog.md

 ````

 ### U-Net
-For the main backbone of our architecture we used a U-Net network that was trined for the task of image segmentation.
+For the main backbone of our architecture we used a U-Net network that was trained for the task of image segmentation.
 The architecture goes 4 encoders deep before a bottleneck layer and then 4 decoders.
 In the forward pass of the network each encoder is connected to both the following decoder and the next encoder.
 To the next encoder the convolution output is fed into it's decoder while the pooled output of the convolution is fed to the next encoder.

 ````python
     def forward(self, x):